 Sometimes the tools get stuck and need a bit of extra muscle to pull off though.
 This isn’t a major problem, but can be an annoyance when you want to change tools quickly.

-Note: Beware of misleading photographs of this vacuum.
-The Multi Mk2 sometimes includes an extension tube with dusting brush, but this seems to depend on where you buy from.
+* Note: Newer batches of the Multi Mk2 (including our test model) should include an extension tube with dusting brush, but this seems to depend on where you buy from.
 This tool is handy for cleaning in ceiling corners, especially compared with the small size of most dusting brushes.
 If it’s not included when buying from your retailer, you can purchase it separately.

 Gtech Multi Mk2 Suction Power & Cleaning Performance